dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

 :::image type="content" source="media/azd-internals.png" alt-text="Illustration of internal processing of `azd` when deploying .NET Aspire application.":::

-1. When `azd` targets a .NET Aspire application it starts the AppHost with a special command (`dotnet run --project AppHost.csproj -- --publisher manifest`), which produces the Aspire [manifest file](../manifest-format.md).
+1. When `azd` targets a .NET Aspire application it starts the AppHost with a special command (`dotnet run --project AppHost.csproj --output-path manifest.json --publisher manifest`), which produces the Aspire [manifest file](../manifest-format.md).
 1. The manifest file is interrogated by the `azd provision` sub-command logic to generate Bicep files in-memory only (by default).
 1. After generating the Bicep files, a deployment is triggered using Azure's ARM APIs targeting the subscription and resource group provided earlier.
 1. Once the underlying Azure resources are configured, the `azd deploy` sub-command logic is executed which uses the same Aspire manifest file.